BenjaminFaucher/Alpha-dissemination/README.md

 Metadata associated with a total of 1,735,675 sequences available on GISAID and submitted between 15 Aug 2020 and 1 Jun 2021.
 The data were downloaded on 2 Jun 2021 via gisaid.org (GISAID: EPI_SET_230724tv).
 To view the contributors of each sequence associated with the metadata we used visit https://doi.org/10.55876/gis8.230724tv.

-Daily numbers of COVID-19 cases by country obtained from the COVID-19 data repository hosted by the Center for Systems Science and Engineering at Johns Hopkins University (https://doi.org/10.1016/S1473-3099(20)30120-1).
+Daily numbers of COVID-19 cases by country obtained from the COVID-19 data repository hosted by the Center for Systems Science and Engineering at Johns Hopkins University (CSSE) (https://doi.org/10.1016/S1473-3099(20)30120-1).

 Proprietary airline data, which are commercially available from OAG and IATA databases (https://www.iata.org/).